-Born in Damascus, Syria in 1968 and now living in Chicago, Osama Alomar is one of the most well-respected Arabic poets writing today, and a prominent practitioner of the Arabic al-qisa al-qasira jiddan, the “very short story.”
+Born in Damascus, Syria in 1968 and now living in Chicago, Osama Alomar is one of the most well-respected Arabic poets writing today, and a prominent practitioner of the Arabical-qisa al-qasira jiddan, the “very short story.”
+He was a City of Asylum writer-in-residence from 2017-2019.
 He is the author of Fullblood Arabian in English, and three collections of short stories and a volume of poetry in Arabic.
-Alomar’s first full-length collection of stories, The Teeth of the Comb, will be published by New Directions in April 2017.
-His short stories have been published by Newyorker.com, Noon, Conjunctions.com, The Coffin Factory, Electric Literature, and The Literary Review.
-He also performs as a musician.
-Osama Alomar travels with his translator, Christian Collins.
+Alomar’s first full-length collection of stories, The Teeth of the Comb, was published by New Directions in April 2017.
+His short stories have been published in Newyorker.com, Noon, Conjuctions.com, The Coffin Factory, Electric Literature, and The Literary Review.

 Building hope in a hopeless place.
 The musician sits down to talk about her fight for democratic ref [...]

 "I hope to encourage others to find ways to weave their own blankets, to tell their own stories [...]